Deploying the App-V Sequencer and configuring the client

 - Remote Desktop Services deployments

-To use SCS in your environment, you must configure the App-V client to run in SCS mode, as it does not use SCS mode by default.
+To use SCS in your environment, you must configure the App-V client to run in SCS mode, as it doesn't use SCS mode by default.

 There might be cases when the administrator pre-loads some virtual applications on the computer that runs the App-V client in SCS mode.
-This can be accomplished with Windows PowerShell commands to add, publish, and mount the package.
+This pre-load operation can be rendered a successful one with Windows PowerShell commands to add, publish, and mount the package.
 For example, if a package is pre-loaded on all computers, the administrator could add, publish, and mount the package by using Windows PowerShell commands.
-The package would not stream across the network because it would be locally stored.
+The package wouldn't stream across the network because it would be locally stored.

 Configure the Group Policy setting for the SCS Mode for App-V clients